-was created in 1990 by secession from the University of Canterbury.
-However, its origins date back to 1878, when an agricultural school was established in Lincoln.
-The main objectives of the Center for Viticulture and Oenology are to improve quality through a better understanding of the links between the environment, viticulture and winemaking, as well as training in vineyard management, winemaking and marketing.
-The main focus of scientific research is the two varieties Pinot Noir and Sauvignon Blanc, taking into account the special climatic conditions in New Zealand.
-Similarly, the social and cultural aspects of wine production and consumption are to be explored.
-Various courses of viticulture and winemaking are offered.
-The highest level is a four-year Bachelor of Viticulture and Enology Honors degree.
+was created in 1990 by being split off from Canterbury University.
+However, its origins go back to 1878, when an agricultural school was founded in Lincoln.
+The main goals of the "Center for Viticulture and Oenology" are quality improvement through a better understanding of the connections between environment, viticulture and winemaking, as well as a corresponding training in vineyard management, winemaking and marketing.
+Taking into account the special climatic conditions in New Zealand, the scientific focus is in particular on the two varieties Pinot Noir and Sauvignon Blanc.
+The social and cultural aspects of wine production and consumption are also to be researched.
+Various courses in viticulture and winemaking are offered.
+The highest level is a four-year course for the Bachelor of Viticulture and Enology Honors.